BuildOnViction/docs/docs/tomoscan/Tomoscan.md

 If you register, you will be able to keep a watchlist of some adressesses, keep them on a list and receive a notification when by email when a transaction is made with this adress,

-Please keep in mind that Tomoscan is subject to go through some changes.
+Please keep in mind that TomoScan is subject to go through some changes.
 That is why your feedback is appreciated!